aws-samples/container-patterns/pattern/dual-stack-ipv6-networking-ecs-fargate/index.md

 #### Build and push the test image

-In order to test dual stack, this pattern provides a small test application that uses the AWS SDK to make API calls to two different dual stack service endpoints: S3 and EC2.
+In order to test dual-stack, this pattern provides a small test application that uses the AWS SDK to make API calls to two different dual-stack service endpoints: S3 and EC2.

 <tabs>
 <tab label="app/index.js">